 What to do if your dog eats an almond

-It doesn’t do anyone in this equation, whether human or canine, any favours to note that many kinds of almonds packaged and sold today come with a rich dusting of flavours.
+It doesn’t do anyone in this equation, whether human or canine, any favors to note that many kinds of almonds packaged and sold today come with a rich dusting of flavors.

-Smoky barbecue tastes or lip-smacking salty savoury flavours are likely to prove pretty difficult for a dog to resist.
+Smoky barbecue tastes or lip-smacking salty savory flavors are likely to prove pretty difficult for a dog to resist.

 If you’ve just noticed your dog eating an almond, watch him or her closely for any signs of retching, abdominal discomfort or general unease.

-If you’re truly troubled, by all means get in touch with a vet – and definitely do so if you have seen the animal eating dozens of almonds, perhaps from a bag spilled on the floor.
+If you’re truly troubled, by all means, get in touch with a vet – and do so if you have seen the animal eating dozens of almonds, perhaps from a bag spilled on the floor.

 This would be a much more serious area for concern.